hrivnac/Maven/README.md

 LUC.main()
 </pre>
 <hr/>
-To install Lomikel and Grapher via Maven, use example pom.xml file and install it with <code>mvn install</code>:
+To install Lomikel and Grapher via <a href="https://maven.apache.org">Maven</a>, use example pom.xml file and install it with <code>mvn install</code>:
 <hr/>